Ploumanac’h on the Pink Granite Coast in Brittany, France

 The bottom of the sea

-Around lunchtime, the foreshore was emerging at the low tide.
-We take a walk over the bottom of the ‘sea’ between the rose granite rocks.
-Here and there, small crustaceans and other aquatic animals were among small rocks unable to escape.
+During lunchtime, the foreshore was emerging during the low tide.
+We strolled over the seabed between the rose granite rocks.
+In this hidden world, small crustaceans and other aquatic creatures were scattered among the rocks, unable to escape our curious gaze.

 Plage de Trestraou

-The Pink Granite Coast is not only about hard rocks and rugged landscapes.
-There are many coves sheltered by trees and beaches with fine sands, for example, the beach Plage de Trestraou in Perros-Guirec.
-At the end of the hiking trail at Ploumanac’h on the Pink Granite Coast, the white and flat sandy beach is a paradise for bathers.
-On that sunny day, the Seven Islands, a small archipelago just a few kilometres out, were visible from the beach.
+The Pink Granite Coast isn’t just about rugged landscapes and hard rocks.
+There are also numerous coves sheltered by trees and beaches with fine sands, like the beautiful Plage de Trestraou in Perros-Guirec.
+At the conclusion of the hiking trail in Ploumanac’h on the Pink Granite Coast, the flat, white sandy beach creates a paradise for bathers.
+On that sunlit day, the Seven Islands, a small archipelago just a few kilometres away, were visible from the beach.

-Most restaurants on the beach have sea views.
-On that dazzlingly sunny day, we had a three-course of seafood lunch right next to the beach.
-It was the highlight of our holiday time!
+Most beachside restaurants offer stunning sea views.
+On that dazzlingly sunny day, we enjoyed a three-course seafood lunch right next to the beach, making it the highlight of our trip.

 Strange rock formation at Ploumanac’h on the Pink Granite Coast